pschanely/CrossHair/README.md

 * [Emacs (flycheck)](https://github.com/pschanely/emacs-flycheck-crosshair)

 If you make a plugin for your favorite editor (please do!), we'll link it above.
-The `crosshair showresults [FILENAME]` command will yield results in the same format as the mypy type checker. (a non-zero exit for for errors, and lines formatted as "{FILENAME}:{LINE_NUMBER}:error:{MESSAGE}")
+The `crosshair showresults [FILENAME]` command will yield results in the same format as the mypy type checker. (a non-zero exit for for errors, and lines formatted as `{FILENAME}:{LINE_NUMBER}:error:{MESSAGE}`)

 ## Limitations